Eduardo-LP-Silva/Multimodal-Routing-for-Collective-Transport/README.md

 # Multimodal-Routing-for-Collective-Transport

-This is a project developed in the course "Algorithm Design and Analysis" (CAL) at FEUP.
-It it designed to simulate a service wich provides the users with the best path from one point to another (in a city for example), taking into account various aspects such as time, distance and expenditure between different modes of transportation.
+Application designed to simulate a service wich provides the users with the best path from one point to another (in a city for example), taking into account various aspects such as time, distance and expenditure between different modes of transportation.

 ## Overview